 The Business Importer is installed as part of the Business Adapter Studio, a stand-alone environment you can use to build business adapters.
 These 'adapt' the format of data from other business systems in your computer estate for import into FlexNet Manager Suite, and are exercised by the Business Importer.
-You downloaded the installer for the Business Adapter Studio in Obtaining the Adapter Components on page 83.
+You downloaded the installer for the Business Adapter Studio in Obtaining the Adapter Components on page 84.
 To enable the business import process, you also configure the reconciliation process to link with the Business Importer.
 Since the Atrium Integrator must trigger the Business Importer, the normal architecture is to install the Business Adapter Studio on the Atrium server.

-1. On the Atrium server, navigate to and execute fnmpbas923.exe.
-The installation wizard for Business Adapter Studio opens.
+1. On the Atrium server, navigate to the downloaded archive, and extract the Business Adapter Studio folder.

-- 2. Complete the installation wizard using the default values it provides. - 3.
-Login to BMC Remedy Mid-Tier using an account name and password provided by your BMC Administrator.
+- Execute Business Adapter Studio\setup.exe.
+The installation wizard for Business Adapter Studio opens. - 3.
+Complete the installation wizard using the default values it provides. - Login to BMC Remedy Mid-Tier using an account name and password provided by your BMC Administrator.
 The IT Home page appears.